Best Practices for Preparing the Family for Hunting -- First Deer Rifle

 “It always seems impossible, until it’s done.” – Nelson Mandela

-Background on My Interests When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio I started dreaming about my first deer rifle.
+When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio, and I started dreaming about my first deer rifle.
 I had many years to refine my search, and my first deer rifle I made.
-I started shooting with my dad before I was a preteen a bolt action Remington Scoremaster Mod.
-511 .22 LR that had hunted paper, tin cans, squirrel, rabbit and a couple of coyotes.
+I started shooting with my dad before I was a preteen. a bolt action Remington Scoremaster Mod.
+511 .22 LR that had hunted paper, tin cans, squirrel, rabbit and a couple of raccoons.
 I also had a single barrel break action 20 gauge Winchester which was the reason I had 3 worn spots in my back pocket as a kid.
 At age 9 I was dreaming of hunting deer from horseback with my 1892 Winchester chambered in 44-40 like Chuck Connors as rancher Lucas McCain carried in the TV western The Rifleman.
 The westerns and the guns of the west are what first got me interested in history.

-When I was deciding on my own perfect deer rifle I heard many parents come into the shop and ask, “What deer rifle should I get my kid?”
+When I was deciding on my perfect deer rifle I heard many parents come into the shop and ask, “What deer rifle should I get my kid?”
 That discussion topic I heard jawed on for many hours in the shop over coffee and donuts by those of various backgrounds, skill levels, and experience.
 Some were regulars others were in once and never seen again.
-Some definitely had ridged opinions mostly from those that were more “Hat than cowboy.”
+Some had ridged opinions mostly from those that were more “Hat than cowboy.”
 Over those years I met boys and girls in their teens and as young adults that had scars from scopes you could see through their eyebrows and teeth knocked that learned the hard way about recoil.

 Because of my work at the gunshops, I was lucky before I could drive I was taking various rifles to the range to test fire after being worked on at the shop and being accompanied by experienced mentors.